RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 ## Guidelines

-- Interviews should last 60 or less
+- Interviews should last 60 minutes or less
 - Ask questions from all areas
     - Use discretion to skip or change questions based on student skill level
 - Use Pirate Pad to capture Coding Questions